 Through the Western Australia Waste Authority’s Roads to Reuse Initiative, we are committed to using recycled construction and demolition materials in our projects.
-We have currently used 46,000 tonnes of Crushed Recycled Concrete across the state network, with this figure set to increase as a number of our projects are to use the material in the near future.
+We have currently used 117,000 tonnes of crushed recycled concrete across the state network, with this figure set to increase as a number of our upcoming projects have forecast the use of the material.

 Crumb rubber is produced from recycled scrap rubber such as waste tyres, and when combined with bitumen produces a highly durable road construction material.
 In sprayed bituminous seals, crumb rubber modified bitumen reduces oxidation and improves stone retention and can mitigate against some types of cracking.
 In asphalt mixes, crumb rubber modified bitumen reduces reflective cracking and improves stripping resistance.
 Crumb rubber modified bitumen is used in high traffic volume environments, on bridge decks, over existing cracked road surfaces and where cracking of the road surfaces is expected.